meld-cp/obsidian-build/docs/user-guide.md

 ````

-Running this note will show a message with the following text: 'Greetings **John**, How are you?'
+Running this note will show a message with the following text: 'Greetings John, How are you?'

 See the `$.io.import` and `$.io.load` [API](api.md) functions for other ways to load templates.